De-escalation Strategies for Couples Fighting

 DIALOGUE: Communicate the following completed sentences:

 Example: When I see your clothes on the floor and your dishes on the table, I feel angry, sad, and disrespected.
 The story I tell myself is that you don’t care about me, you don’t care about the work I put in everyday, and I have to be responsible for everything.
-I discovered that this story stems from my parents’ relationship.
+I discovered that this story stems from my family of origin.
 My mother felt unappreciated and expressed to me during my childhood feeling responsible for everyone and everything.
 It is understandable that we are having conflict due to starting a new job and having financial concerns.
 What I realize I need is some down time to rest…I’m working too hard and what I can do about that is let the dishes sit in the sink and sit down and do something I enjoy.

 Example: When I see you following me around the house to see what I’m doing and begin delegating tasks to me, I feel angry and belittled.
 The story I tell myself is that you think I never do enough, and I’m always falling short in your eyes.
-I discovered that this story stems from not having a healthy model from my parents of how to address conflict in a marriage.
+I discovered that this story stems from not having a healthy model from my family of how to address conflict.
 I learned to shut down and distract during times of high stress growing up and that meant that some things didn’t get done.
 It is understandable that we are having conflict due to change in job and financial stress.
 It makes us all on edge.
 What I realize I need is time to relax before I have to do more work at home and what I can do about that is ask for 15 minutes before or after dinner to rest before jumping into household chores.

 COMMITMENTS AND GRATITUDE: After sharing and practicing active listening, verbalize commitment to taking action to meet your personal and relational needs (this is commitment to the statement “what I can do about that is_____.”).
-Then thank your partner for doing the personal inner work to become clear about his/her needs and how these needs can be met.
+Then thank your partner for doing the personal inner work to become clear about his/her/their needs and how these needs can be met.
 Gratitude for the steps each person takes to participate in healthy de-escalation and conflict resolution is an important part of restoring connection and intimacy in the relationship.
 Gratitude evokes positive emotions that soothe distress and give us a more expansive view of our lives.
 Gratitude reminds us that we are all connected, and it opens our heart for new, healing connections.